cheerful/freckle-apidocs/content/v2/projects.md

 <%= json :project_create_fields %>

+### Custom Error Codes

+* **archived_project**: the project has been archived

 ## Merge a Project into this project

-When a project is merged, all of its entries, expenses, and invoices are moved into this project.
-The original projects will be deleted.
-Note that projects cannot be merged into this project if this project is archived.  **This action is permanent**, so you cannot undo after you merge projects.
+Merge the project specified in the request body into this project.
+This will move all the project's entries, expenses, and invoices into this project.
+The project will be deleted after the merge has completed.
+Note that projects cannot be merged if either project is archived.  **This action is permanent**, so you cannot undo after you merge projects.

 ~~~
 PUT /projects/:id/merge